 As will be illustrated hereafter, international representation is one of the keys for the success of the common CSDP modules.
 Therefore, an adequate communication on these events is fundamental.
-To this regard, it must be stressed that the fact that the TMA already organised such modules the years before, that it clearly expressed its intention to organise them every year from 2010 on and that it communicated the approximate dates of the 2012 module as soon as in November 2011 have proved efficient in spreading adequate information on these modules.
+To this regard, it must be stressed that the fact that the TMA already organised such modules the years before, that it clearly expressed its intention to organise them every year from 2010 on and that it communicated the approximate dates of the 2013 module as soon as in December 2012 have proved efficient in spreading adequate information on these modules.
+Furthermore, the CSDP module could also benefit from the role played by its organiser in the conduct and management of the international policy of the TMA, both multilaterally and bilaterally.

-51 of the participants were Austrian cadets in their third semester of education, which corresponds to first cycle studies (bachelor level).
-16 of their international colleagues22 were studying at the same academic level and 8 at the second cycle level (master level).
+28 of the participants were Austrian cadets in their third semester of education, which corresponds to first cycle studies (bachelor level).
+15 of their international colleagues19 were studying at the same academic level, 11 at the second cycle level (master level) and 2 at the third cycle level (doctorate).
 However, even if one may wonder if the CSDP module is not too high-level for the majority of cadets, the level of studies did not play any role - after a close look - in the results of the examination.
 Regarding the Austrian cadets, more particularly, it must be recalled that they had been briefed on the importance this module would have on their curriculum, the examination procedures and the organisation of the IDL and the residential phases, a few months before the start.